ActiDoo/gamification-engine/README.md

 ## Who are you ?

-We developed the gamification engine for ActiDoo (www.actidoo.com) and extracted the component to release it to the open source community.
+We developed the gamification engine for another project and extracted the component to release it to the open source community.
 We offer commercial support at www.gamification-software.com

 ## AGPL ?